concordia-dcart/CART210-glossary/keywords/creative-commons.md

 Creative Commons has become an effective alternative to copyright.
 One of the impportant aims of CC is "to build a free and extensive infrastructure at the content layer that enables freedoms that many different Web 2.0 creative projects require."[^Wang]

 ![creative commons](images/creative-commons_emmabeldick.png)
+Prompt used on ChatGPT: create image for creative commons, concept visual, have it more towards new media.

 [^Kim]: Minjeong Kim.2007. *The Creative Commons and copyright protection in the digital era: Uses of Creative Commons licenses*.Journal of computer-mediated communication:187-209.https://academic.oup.com/jcmc/article-abstract/13/1/187/4583060